 Concurrent sprint interval training and strength training does not inhibit strength gains when compared to strength training alone, however, the addition of sprint interval training improves aerobic performance measurements such as VO2max (Cantrill 2014).

 Dudley & Djamil (1985) reported concurrent strength and endurance training in the same muscle does not inhibit cardiovascular improvement (VO2 max), however, it did reduce the ability to increase peak torque at fast velocities.
 Slow velocity contraction was unaffected.
 Similarly, a study by Kraemer et al. (1995) demonstrates that strength training does not impair endurance training adaptations, however, endurance training can inhibit speed and power development by decreasing the Type I muscle fibers.

 Santtila et al. (2009) studied military basic training of the Finnish Defense Forces.
-They concluded that the large amount of endurance-based military training interfered with the soldier's strength and power development.
+They concluded that a large amount of endurance-based military training interfered with the soldier's strength and power development.